Event Details

 RSVP

-Writers must work across differences to reflect the diversity of the audience we seek.
-Whether you are working in journalism or entertainment, documentary or narrative, you need tools to identify diverse perspectives, listen to their stories and communicate your own intentions as a storyteller.
+After working for years to include missing voices and communities in our stories, writers are now discouraged from elevating the narratives and stories of marginalized and vulnerable communities.
+There is a clear backlash against journalists, documentarians, entertainers and comedians who point out historical inequities, elevate the voices of immigrants, members of the LGBTQ community and religious and ethnic minorities.
+Whether you are working in journalism or entertainment, documentary/nonfiction, or narrative, you need tools to identify diverse perspectives, listen to their stories and communicate your own intentions as a storyteller.
 In this workshop, we’ll learn how to imagine stories from a variety of perspectives and how to identify and compensate for our own blind spots.
-Finally, we’ll explore how to ethically navigate the power imbalance as you work to arrive at true informed consent.
+We’ll explore how to ethically navigate the power imbalance as you work to arrive at true informed consent.
+And finally, we’ll examine techniques to insulate our work from political attack.

 During this 90-minute session, we’ll address: